haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-basic/index.md

 </figure>

 <a class="prompt prompt-question">
-By looking at the number of models in each clusters and their average energy, can you select which cluster is the best ? <br>
+By looking at the number of models in each clusters and their average energy, can you select which cluster is the best? <br>
-Is the selection of the best cluster clear and unambiguous ?
+Is the selection of the best cluster clear and unambiguous?
 </a>

 **Note:** At the bottom of the page are present graphical representations of the results, showing the distribution of the solutions for various measures (HADDOCK score, van der Waals energy, …) as a function of the Fraction of Common Contact and RMSD from the best generated model (the best scoring model), as presented in **Figure 3**.